metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Trey Lance with a backbreaking interception in the fourth quarter.
 Literally just stared the receiver down.
 Lovely.

+Jennings seems to be a favored target for Lance.

 ***

 ## Steelers @ Bengals